-Informal feedback is ongoing, in-the-moment development advice given to employees (given by managers outside of the formal review) that can be used to provide employees with a clear idea of their ongoing performance throughout the year.
-Informal feedback that is fair and accurate can improve performance by 39.1%!
+Informal feedback is ongoing, in-the-moment coaching given to employees (given by managers outside of the formal review), providing them with a clear idea of their performance throughout the year.
+According to the Corporate Leadership Council, informal feedback that is fair and accurate can improve performance by 39.1%!

 Continuous Feedback, Continuous Improvement